benlaplanche/snykcon-2020/readme.md

 $ curl localhost:8080
 ```

-We should get the same hello snykcon response.

-We're practicing CI/CD on this project, so we're going to use GitHub actions to run our application tests
-But also we're going to run the security scanning step powered by Snyk.
+Terminal shows `Hello Snykcon 2020!!!`

+We're using GitHub actions for our CI/CD in this demo.
-< show the github workflow file >
+Show the Github workflow file `./github/workflows/snyk.yaml`

 Lets commit our code